 Nationally:

-PCN funding increased to cover the equivalent of 1 WTE clinical director, to be used flexibly where one practice is participating in the COVID vaccination DES (for more information, please see our PCN DES guidance [PCN PLUS])
+PCN funding increased to cover the equivalent of 1 WTE clinical director, to be used flexibly where one practice is participating in the COVID vaccination DES (for more information, please see our PCN DES guidance [PCN PLUS]).

-Minor surgery DES income protected until March 2021
+Minor surgery DES income protected until March 2021.

-QI domain in QOF protected until March 2021
+QI domain in QOF protected until March 2021.

-8 prescribing indicators to be income-protected on the same basis as the existing 310 points
+8 prescribing indicators to be income-protected on the same basis as the existing 310 points.

 In the letter dated 21st January 2021, Supporting General Practice in 2021/22, NHSE has confirmed the following: